-- Supporters can help people understand information and their options in ways that make sense to them. - A Supporter can help professionals more effectively communicate complex information and understand the person's questions/concerns. - Person-centered planning and care relies on the person feeling informed and having control over their own decisions.
+- Supporters can help people understand information and their options in ways that make sense to them. - A Supporter can help professionals more effectively communicate complex information and understand the person's questions/concerns.

 Resources

 Official Wisconsin Supported Decision-Making Agreement form